aromanro/MachineLearning/README.md

 ![Screenshot](img/TrainingLossOverfit99.99.png)

-It reached something like 99.99% accuracy or so on the training set!
+It reached something like 99.98% accuracy or so on the training set, while having way worse accuracy on the test set (but still over 98%)!

 ### Bibliography